 The materials sector is important to a lot of different industries.
-It impacts construction, manufacturers, metals mining companies, and basically any company that produces a product.
+It affects construction, manufacturers, metals mining companies, and basically any company that produces a product.
 Raw materials are essential to the economy.

 As investors, the materials sector can also be beneficial to a portfolio.
 Materials investments can be used to diversify a portfolio, hedge risk, or just increase exposure or take advantage of an opportunity.

-AXMT - iShares MSCI ACWI ex US Materials Sector Index ETF (Recently Closed)
+AXMT: The iShares MSCI ACWI ex-US Materials Sector Index ETF (Recently Closed)

 The first materials ETF on this list tracks the MSCI All Country World ex USA Materials Index and includes companies involved with materials production like BHP Billiton, BASF, and Rio Tinto.
 Metals are the top sector represented in the fund, but it also has securities that represent the chemicals, construction, paper products, and other industries.